SaraStoof/PCS/README.md

 ## Plots
 The first plot is the number of particles per layer.
 The second plot is a horizontal slice of the top layer.
 The third plot is a vertical slice through the center.
 The last plot is a 3D plot of the average grid of every simulation run.

+# Instructions to Run the Tests
+## Test 2D: ``2d_test/2d_test.py``
+This will result in 2 plots of the average mold coverage with varying temperature and relative humidity values.
+Which can be seen in the '2d_test/plots' directory.

+## Test 3D: ``3d_test/3d_test.py``
+This test was performed on different spawning points (surface, edge, corner).
+It results in 4 plots of the average volumetric and surface mold coverage with varying temperature and relative humidity values.
+Testing these spawning points can be done by uncommenting and commenting some globals in the script itself.
+Which can be seen in the '2d_test/plots' directory.

+## Test Speedup: ``test_speedup/test_speedup.py``
+This test is a script that executes our DLA implementation with varying parameters such as num_sims, batch_size and no_hits_max to identify the speedup Numba gives.
+The no_hits_max parameter determines how long the particles loop without touching the cluster before breaking the loop.
+We used the results from these tests to determine the optimal no_hits_max.
+We visualized our results by running our script ``test_speedup/visualize_speedup.py``.
+The resulting plots can be found in the 'test_speedup/plots' directory.

+## Test Multiple Spawning Points

+# Intructions for Bonus Versions
+Apart from the main file `dla_3.py`we have bonus versions of our implementation.
+These versions include cool features we wanted to include.
+## gui
+## sim
+## 2d
+## spawning points